 UB’s strategic international efforts have focused on three broad dimensions—the student experience, including increasing study abroad and global learning opportunities and enhancing students’ cultural competency; the faculty, including eliminating barriers to carrying out internationally oriented work and encouraging participation in international research and study abroad; and the institution as a whole, including increasing the visibility of UB’s international identity and activities and enhancing UB’s relationship with international alumni.

 The Vice Provost for International Education serves as UB’s chief university officer responsible for all central international programs and services at UB.
-The Vice Provost leads the Office of International Education (OIE), which comprises seven major functional areas: International Enrollment Management, International Admissions, International Student Services, Immigration Services, Study Abroad Programs, Exchange Programs, and Overseas Sponsored Programs.
+The Vice Provost leads the Office of International Education (OIE), which comprises five major functional areas: International Student Services, Immigration Services, Study Abroad Programs, Exchange Programs, and Overseas Programs and Partnerships.
 OIE also operates the University Guest Quarters, a temporary housing facility for visiting scholars from around the world.
 These services advance UB’s internationalization agenda while facilitating the global mobility of students and faculty and helping foster and support a welcoming and inclusive international community at UB.